 Step Three: Purchase

 At this point, your potential customer is either on your email list or engaging with you a lot on social media – or both!
-You want to give them more education about your specific product and your company to help nudge them toward making their first purchase.
+You want to give them more education about your specific product and your company so they decide to buy from you over your competition.

 They’ve made a purchase, now what?